oicr-gsi/djerbaReportGenerator/README.md

 # DjerbaReportGenerator

-Given metrics from file provenance, the workflow will create an intermediate INI file and run djerba to generate RUO reports.
+Given metrics, the workflow will create an intermediate INI file and run djerba to generate RUO reports.

 ## Overview